Node similarity distribution of complex networks and its application in link prediction: Common neighbor based similarity distribution

-\subsection{The small-world network model}
+According to Corollary 2, we have that in sufficiently large ER networks, where $\lambda=\langle k \rangle^2/N$.
+In fact, this can also been obtained from the simulation results.
+As shown in Figure 2, the parameter of the ER random network is $N=10,000$ and $\langle k \rangle=500$, which well matches the theoretical prediction.

+\subsection{The Small-World Network Model}

-We derive the CNS distribution of the Watts and Strogatz (WS) model \cite{small-world1}, which is one of the most typical models that generate small-world networks.
+We derive the CNS distribution of the Watts and Strogatz~(WS) model \cite{small-world1}, which is one of the most typical models that generate small-world networks.
 In the WS model, the initial network is a regular ring lattice of $N$ nodes.
 Each node is connected to its $2m$ nearest neighbors.
-Then, each link is randomly rewired with probability $p^{WS}$.
-Multiple links and self-connections are not allowed.
-Thus, the expected number of rewired links is $p^{WS}mN$.
+Each link is randomly rewired with probability $p^{\text{WS}}$, where multiple links and self-connections are not allowed.
+In this case, the expected number of rewired links is $p^{\text{WS}} mN$.
 The average node degree equals $2m$, which is unchanged before and after the random rewiring process.
-Then, the connection probability of a node pair $(i,j)$ is
+Thus, the connection probability of a node pair $(i,j)$ can be given by

-Substituting Eq.
-(10) to Eqs.
-(2)-(5), we obtain the CNS distribution for the WS model.
+Substituting equation (16) into equations (2)--(5), we obtain the CNS distribution of the WS model.

-Figure 3 presents the CNS distribution of the WS small-world networks with $N=1,000$, $ m=25,$ and $p^{WS}=0.4$ for node pairs, from which we observe that the simulation results are consistent with the analytical results.
-In FIG. 3(a), for the connected node pairs, the CNS shows a clear bimodal distribution.
-Shown differently in FIG. 3(b) and (c), for the disconnected node pairs and all the node pairs, the CNS distributions are close to the Possion distribution with a long tail.
-The result of the Newman and Watts (NW) small-world networks \cite{newm10} is given in the supplemental material \cite{supplemental_material}.
+Figure 3 depicts the CNS distribution of node pairs in a WS small-world network with $N=1,000$, $ m=25$ and $p^{\text{WS}}=0.4$.
+One can observe that the simulation results are consistent with the analytical results.
+Indeed, in Figure~3(a), the CNS for the connected node pairs clearly exhibits a bimodal distribution.
+Whereas in Figures 3(b) and (c), the CNS distributions for the disconnected node pairs and all node pairs approach the Possion law with a long tail.

-\subsection{The unified ring model}
+\subsection{The Unified Ring Model}

 The RRL is a very basic model.
-By deleting, adding, and rewiring links among nodes with probability, this model can evolve into many other models, e.g., the WS, NW and ER models.
-Particularly, deleting each link from a RRL with probability $p^M$ yields a new model, called modified ring lattice (MRL).
-The generated network of the MRL model has $(1-p^M)mN$ links with average node degree $\langle k \rangle=2(1-p^M) m$.
-The connection probability between an arbitrary node pair $(i,j)$ in the MRL model is $\Gamma_{ij}=\delta(|i-j|\leq m)(1-p^M)$.
+By deleting, adding and rewiring the links among nodes with certain probability, RRL can evolve into many other models, e.g., the WS, NW and ER models.
+Particularly, deleting each link from a RRL with probability $p^{\text{M}}$ yields a new model called modified ring lattice (MRL).
+The average node degree of MRL is The connection probability between an arbitrary node pair $(i,j)$ in the MRL can be given by